 - Tracking - Daredevil's heightened senses make him particularly adept at tracking people.
 He uses his sense of smell to track their scent and his sense of hearing to discern vocal patterns, heartbeats and gait.

-- Intellect - Matt Murdock is a skilled lawyer, and has encyclopedic knowledge of law and New York statutes.
-He has a Juris Doctor (doctorate of law) from Columbia University, and he also possesses the equivalent of a self-taught masters of applied sciences in mechanical engineering.
-He is an accomplished strategist as well as an expert in interrogation, disguise, medicine, science and detective work.
+- Intellect - Matt Murdock is a skilled lawyer and has encyclopedic knowledge of law and New York statutes.
+He has a Juris Doctor (doctorate of law) from Columbia University and also possesses the equivalent of a self-taught masters of applied sciences in mechanical engineering.
+He is an accomplished strategist, as well as an expert in interrogation, disguise, medicine, science and detective work.

 Change of powers

 When Frank Miller took over the series, he brought greater focus to Daredevil's physical abilities by adding ninjas into the Daredevil canon.
 A previously unseen character, Stick, who had been Matt's sensei after his accident is introduced.
 Also blind, Stick taught Matt how to control his senses and also taught him martial arts.
 With this training, Daredevil becomes a formidable hand-to-hand combatant.
-His typical moves are unique blends of the martial arts Ninjutsu, Jujutsu, Judo, and stick fighting combined with American-style boxing while making full use of his gymnastics capabilities.
+His typical moves are unique blends of the martial arts ninjutsu, aiki jujutsu, jujitsu, judo, kung fu, capoeira, aikido and stick fighting combined with American-style boxing while making full use of his gymnastics capabilities.

 - Height: 6'0"